5T33Z0/OC-Little-Translated/X_History_of_Hackintosh/README.md

 >![](https://img10.360buyimg.com/ddimg/jfs/t1/180764/25/23716/64734/62579d5aE81009096/b0951f5b084ee1f7.png)</br>
 >OSX 10.4.1 Tiger Development Edition runs on a DTK with an Intel processor.

 Soon, attempts were made to run a development version of OSX on non-Apple hardware, but the system refused to run on a regular PC.
-When trying to install a development version of OSX Tiger 10.4.1 on a non-Mac platform myou will be greeted by the following message:
+When trying to install a development version of OSX Tiger 10.4.1 on a non-Mac platform you will be greeted by the following message:

 ![](https://img10.360buyimg.com/ddimg/jfs/t1/114645/37/23798/613/62579d5aE48e17ebd/cefe59b7ef6d9187.png)